 Mental Maths Strategies are important and always have been.
-The teaching of maths is constantly changing and what appears to be new concepts and different ways of learning makes it appear very difficult for those of us educated in the stone age.
+The teaching of maths is constantly changing and what appear to be new concepts and different ways of learning makes it appear very difficult for those of us educated in the stone age.

 Looking back at a primary school report of mine the maths we did was called Arithmetic.
 There were marks for mental arithmetic, mechanical arithmetic and solving problems.
 We did not do graphs, algebra, geometry or trigonometry until we went to secondary school.
 However, a thorough grounding in arithmetic was very important.

 This was in the days of the eleven plus exam in England.
 At the age of 11 you took the eleven plus exam and based on the result attained, won a place at a grammar school or stayed on at an all age school or if available went to a secondary modern school.
 There was a great deal of pressure to do well and pass “the scholarship”.
 The eleven plus still exists in the counties and boroughs which offer selective schools rather than comprehensive schools.
 Click on the link above to find out more about what was in the test.

 There was pressure on pupils and teachers then.
 Here in Australia there is a current debate about the validity of the naplan tests and how teachers are teaching towards success in the tests rather than encouraging more valid educational outcomes.
 Click on the link for more on NAPLAN.

 Eleven-plus and Intelligence

 There were three components to the eleven plus test: English comprehension, Arithmetic and an intelligence test.
 We were thoroughly taught what we might be expect to come in the tests.
 I read recently that the eleven plus exam was the only exam where people’s intelligence tests were used.
 It has been said that you cannot teach to improve intelligence quotients, However we were given lots of examples of tests to work out sequences of numbers, differences in shapes and some general knowledge that had appeared in previous papers.